Tpt/website/README.md

 Installation
 ============
 You have to download files and use it with jelix 1.3, that is downloadable <a href="http://jelix.org/articles/fr/telechargement/stable/1.3">here</a>.
 You put lib file in the main directory, you create temp/wsexport and you set it writable by the application.
-You need also a sql database you create with the database.sql file.
+You need also a sql database you create with the wsexport/modules/wsexport/install/sql/install.sql file.
+You can also use the install command of Jelix.
 The configuation of the database is here : wsexport/var/config/profiles.ini.php

 Composition
 ===========